tide-foundation/tidecloak-client-nextJS/README.md

 To hook your TideCloak host into Tide's Cybersecurity Fabric, you'll need to activate your license.
 Tide offers free developer license for up to 100 users.
 To do that, you'll need to:

-* Access your TideCloak administration console at [http://localhost:8080/admin/master/console/#/nextjs-test/identity-providers/tide/tide/settings](http://localhost:8080/admin/master/console/#/nextjs-test/identity-providers/tide/tide/settings)
+* Navigate to your TideCloak administration console at the [Tide IdP Settings page](http://localhost:8080/admin/master/console/#/nextjs-test/identity-providers/tide/tide/settings)
-* Log in using your admin credentials (Username: admin, Password: password, if you haven't changed it) (You should be automatically navigated to: `nextjs-test` realm --> `Identity Providers` menu --> `tide` IdP --> `Settings` tab)
+* Log in using your admin credentials (Username: `admin`, Password: `password`, if you haven't changed it) (You should be automatically navigated to: `nextjs-test` realm → `Identity Providers` menu → `tide` IdP → `Settings` tab)
 * Click on the `Manage License` button next to `License`
 * Click on the blue `Request License` button
 * Go through the checkout process by providing a contact email